Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

-Consistent with the original NeRF, a number of works focus on the implicit representation of a single scene.
-To achieve text-driven 3D-aware image synthesis, Jain \etal \cite{jain2022zero} introduce Dream Fields which leverages pre-trained image-text models to optimizes a Neural Radiance Field as shown in Fig. \ref{im_dreamfield1}, Specifically, the NeRF is optimized to render multi-view images that score highly with a target text description according to a pre-trained CLIP model.
-To improve fidelity and visual quality, Dream Field introduces simple geometric priors, including sparsity-inducing transmittance regularization, scene bounds, and new MLP architectures.
-As an extension to audio-driven image editing, AD-NeRF \cite{guo2021ad} achieves high-fidelity talking-head synthesis by training neural radiance fields on a video sequence with the audio track of one target person.
-Different from previous methods which bridge audio inputs and video outputs based on the intermediate representations, AD-NeRF directly feeds the audio features into an implicit function to yield a dynamic neural radiance field, which is further exploited to synthesize high-fidelity talking-face videos accompanied with the audio via volume rendering.
+Consistent with the original NeRF model, a per-scene NeRF aims to optimize and represent a single scene supervised by images or certain pre-trained models.

-Some recent works such as NeuS \cite{wang2021neus} explore to combine the advantages of SDF and NeRF to achieve high-quality surface reconstruction.
-With NeuS as the base representations of avatars, Hong \etal propose AvatarCLIP \cite{hong2022avatarclip} to achieve zero-shot text-driven framework for 3D avatar generation and animation.
-A pre-trained CLIP is exploited to supervise the neural human generation including 3D geometry, texture and animation.
+\textbf{Image Supervision.} With paired guidance and corresponding view images, a NeRF can be naively trained conditioned on the guidance to achieve MISE.
+For instance, AD-NeRF \cite{guo2021ad} achieves high-fidelity talking-head synthesis by training neural radiance fields on a video sequence with the audio track of one target person.
+Instead of bridging audio inputs and video outputs based on the intermediate representations, AD-NeRF directly feeds the audio features into an implicit function to yield a dynamic NeRF, which is further exploited to synthesize high-fidelity talking-face videos accompanied with the audio via volume rendering.
+However, the paired condition-image data and multiview images are usually unavailable or costly to acquire which hinders the broad applications of this method.